sami-badawi/shapelogic-typescript/README.md

 # ShapeLogic TypeScript

-An exploration of TypeScript's suitability for computer vision.

-TypeScript might not be the right technology for computer vision.
-It is often done in C++, Python or MatLab.
+TypeScript combined with WebGL seems like a good fit for computer vision.
+Explor how well it works.

 ## Goals for ShapeLogic TypeScript

-* ShapeLogic TypeScript might serve as a front end for ShapeLogic Scala
+* ShapeLogic TypeScript might serve as a computer vision front end
 * Compare TypeScript and Scala for ease of doing computer vision work
 * See how well WebGL works for image processing
 * Investigate JavaScript machine learning libraries